aimhubio/aim/docs/source/apps/experiment_tracker/stable_baselines3_tracker.rst

 .. code-block:: python

-    from aimstack.sb3_tracker.callbacks import BaseCallback as AimCallback
+    from aimstack.experiment_tracker.sb3 import Callback as AimCallback

 Step 2: Pass the callback to `callback` upon initiating your training.